danielmiessler/SecLists/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a feature/wordlist to be added to SecLists
+about: 'Suggest a feature/wordlist to be added to SecLists'
-title: ''
+title: '[Feature request]: TITLE'
-labels: ''
+labels: 'proposal'
 assignees: ''

 ---